21pdavis/21pdavis/README.md

 ### Hi 👋 my name is Paul Davis
 - 🎮 I'm a Software Engineer actively seeking out my next opportunity!
-- 📖 I'm a junior at the University of Massachusetts Amherst studying Computer Science and Math.
+- 📖 I'm a recent graduate of the University of Massachusetts Amherst with my B.S. in Computer Science and Mathematics .
-- 📋 I'm also Co-President of a tech consulting club at UMass called BUILD UMass!
+- 📋 I was Co-President of a tech consulting club at UMass called BUILD UMass and managed to get 3 internships under my belt over my 3.5 years at school!
-- 📬 Contact me at my [LinkedIn](https://www.linkedin.com/in/paul-c-davis/) or by the email on my profile!
+- 📬 Contact me at my [LinkedIn](https://www.linkedin.com/in/paul-c-davis/), at paulcdavis135@gmail.com, or at 978-846-3698!

 I'm open to roles across the software engineering spectrum, but I'm particularly interested in full stack web development, games development, or tools development of any kind.
 I love making software that real people will use and benefit from, whether that's a game or a really useful tool.